hughbarney/atto/README.md

 * Provide a rich level of functionality in the smallest amount of code
 * Be easy to understand without extensive study (to encourage further experimentation).

 In Defining Atto as the lowest functional Emacs I have had to consider the essential feature set that makes Emacs, 'Emacs'.
-I have defined this point as a basic Emacs command set plus the ability to edit multiple files (buffers) and (possibly) their display in multiple windows.
+I have defined this point as a basic Emacs command set and key bindings; the ability to edit multiple files (buffers), and switch between them; cut, copy and paste; forward and reverse searching and a replace function.
 The proviso being that all this will fit in less than 2000 lines of C.

-As of Atto v1.2, these goal has been almost been achieved.
-So far we have a basic command set working on multiple buffers.
+As of Atto v1.3, these goal has been achieved.

 ##Why the name Atto?
 The small Emacs naming scheme appears to use sub-unit prefixes in decending order with each further reduction of functionality.
 Atto means 10 to the power of minus 18.
-Femto (10^-15) comes after Pico (10^-12).
+Logically Femto (10^-15) comes after Pico (10^-12).
 However choosing Atto allows for the potential for Femto to be an Atto based Emacs with a scripting language.

 ##Derivation
 Atto is based on the public domain code of Anthony Howe's editor (commonly known as Anthony's Editor or AE, [2]).
 Rather than representing a file as a linked list of lines, the AE Editor uses the concept of a Buffer-Gap [4,5,6].
 A Buffer-Gap editor stores the file in a single piece of contiguous memory with some extra unused space known as the buffer gap.
 On character insertion and deletion the gap is first moved to the current point.
 A character deletion then extends the gap by moving the gap pointer back by 1 OR the gap is reduced by 1 when a character is inserted.
 The Buffer-Gap technique is elegant and significantly reduces the amount of code required to load a file, modify it and redraw the display.
 The proof of this is seen when you consider that Atto supports almost the same command set that Pico supports,  but Pico requires almost 17 times the amount of code.

+## Atto V1.3 1 December 2015
+* Added M-r search and replace
+* Added M-g goto-line
+* Updated show-pos with line/total_lines count
+* fixed bug introduced in 1.2 where last modified buffer would not trigger the prompt to save.
+* code footprint in 1775 lines !

 ## Atto v1.2 29 November 2015
 * Implemented multibuffer support, added approx 180 lines of code